SuperDARN/pydarn/docs/user/range_time.md

 To specify which beam to look at, add the option:
 'beam=beam_number"

-As an example, taking a look at some'p_l' data from the McMurdo radar, beam 7:
+As an example, taking a look at some 'p_l' data from the McMurdo radar, beam 7:
 <pre><code>fitacf_file = "20180208.0400.00.mcm.a.fitacf"
 darn_read = pydarn.DarnRead(fitacf_file)
 fitacf_data = darn_read.read_fitacf()